Exploring the Spectacular Gammon Ranges and the vast Lake Frome

 We walked along the banks of the river beneath the giant red River Gums into the purple hills.

-While in the Gammon Ranges, we hiked through Weetootla Gorge, which is known for its red rocks.
+While exploring the Gammon Ranges, we hiked through Weetootla Gorge, a stunning landscape famous for its striking red rock formations.

-While camping, we drove to Lake Frome with our old VW camper van.
+We drove from the camping site to Lake Frome with our old VW camper van.
 When we arrived, we met a couple of real 4WD enthusiasts who were not impressed that we had done it in a 2WD.
-But the ranger approved it, and it’s fine.
+But the ranger approved it, and it's fine.

 The dazzling white salt lake is remarkable—almost 100 kilometres long and 40 miles wide.
 We had intended to hike around the dunes for a little while, but millions of flies chased us back into the car.

-We didn’t have a digital camera when we went to the Flinders Ranges, All the pictures are scanned and lack the real stunning true red and orange colour of the rocks.
+We didn't have a digital camera when we went to this region, so the scanned photographs didn't capture the stunning true red and orange colour of the rocks.

 With another week left, we’re heading to Mount Remarkable National Park in the Southern Flinders Ranges.